 In fact the Signalman is being haunted by his own death: the future, cathected through the materiality of this (for 1866) brand new technology: electrical messages, steam locomotives.
 David Seed praises ‘the skill which Dickens demonstrates’ in this story, explaining it ‘in terms of his preference for one of three notional kinds of supernaturalism which were available to him — conventional gothic, spiritualism and mystery evoked by day-to-day materials.
 The first of these would draw on traditional settings like a country house and would revolve around equally traditional themes like aristocratic dishonour or guilt.
 Dickens recognized how old-fashioned this kind of story was at least as early as 1850 in a sketch entitled A Christmas Tree’.
 His disdain for the ‘fraud’ of spiritualism is present in lots of his writing.
 By avoiding these two possible paths, the hackneyed on the one hand and the ridiculous on the other, Seed argues that Dickens cannily utilises the trappings of everyday modernity to focus and intensify precisely the uncanny affect of the ghostliness.
 [David Seed, ‘Mystery in Everyday Things: Charles Dickens’ “Signalman”’ , Criticism, 23:1 (1981), 44]

 This becomes an increasingly important element in Gothic as the century goes on and into the twentieth century.
-Bram Stoker’s Dracula (1897) is about a figure from the deep past, a representative aristocratic figure, predating ordinary humanity.
+Bram Stoker’s Dracula (1897) is about a figure from the deep past, a representative aristocratic figure, predatory upon ordinary humanity.
 Contrastingly, H G Wells’s War of the Worlds (1898) is also a vampire-monster story—Wells’s Martians directly consume the blood of human victims to support their own life, lacking stomachs and digestive tracts from which to derive nutrients—but it’s one that sees the present preyed-upon by the future, by overwhelming and destructive technology.

 Or consider the telephone.
 Alexander Graham Bell’s first patent for this device was 1876; by the end of the century phones were fairly widespread.
-Roger Luckhurst notes that Bell ‘a séance-goer after a number of familial deaths’ worked on his telephonic technology ‘working through a pact to communicate with his brothers’, who had both died of tuberculosis.
+Roger Luckhurst notes that Bell ‘a séance-goer after a number of familial deaths’ developed his telephonic technology ‘working through a pact to communicate with his brothers’, who had both died of tuberculosis.

 The first words heard on Bell’s line were addressed to Thomas Watson, Bell’s assistant, who was also a spirit medium.
 After a dreamy childhood and attendance at spirit circles, Watson moved into a career in that ‘occult force, electricity’, since ‘I felt sure that spirits could not scare an electrician and they might be of some use to him in his work.’
 Watson listened to the electrical interference on the ‘dead’ telephone line, convinced, as were many others, of their intelligent origin.
 Rather than fully evacuating the supernatural, Watson revalues it by a special transformer, into electrical currency.
 Recall the case of Cromwell Varley, pioneer transatlantic telegraphist, who tracked psychical messages from his mediumistic wife running parallel to the wire.
 Note the early association of Thomas Edison’s phonograph with the uncanny preservation of the dead voice … Technology, the instrument of modernity, was here animated by ghostly inhabitants.
 [Roger Luckhurst, The Invention of Telepathy 1870-1901 (Oxford 2002), 135-6]